Joe-Hu-Chat/C-basics/05_emacs_notes.md

 ## Mark & Region

-Each buffer remembers previous locations of the mark, in the *mark ring*.
+Each buffer remembers previous locations of the **mark**, in the *mark ring*.
 Commands that set the mark also push the old mark onto this ring.
 One of the use of mark ring is to remember spots that you may want to go back to.

 `C-SPC C-SPC`